Pandemic prevention: Testing and containment

 Timely use and development of quick testing systems for novel virus in combination with other measures might (possibly) make it possible to end transmission lines of outbreaks before they become pandemics.
-After an outbreak there may be a certain window of time during which a pandemic can still be prevented.
+After an outbreak there may be a certain window of time during which a pandemic can still be prevented, although pervasive testing might still achieve local containment.
 A key difficulty with early detection and containment is that in the globalized and urbanized world, pathogens can spread rapidly to several regions worldwide via travel, before it may be possible to notice them and e.g. initiate contact-tracing and containment measures.
 Rapid communication of data for health systems to implement any public intervention measures may be important.
 A "'One Health' global network for proactive surveillance, rapid detection, and prevention of MERS-CoV and other epidemic infectious diseases threats" has been proposed in 2016.

 Moreover, there are several issues with tests.
 For example, a high discovery-rate is important.
 For instance, this is the reason why no thermal scanners with a low discovery-rate were used in airports for containment during the 2009 swine flu pandemic.
 Coverage may also be important.
 (See also: pooled COVID-19 populations testing, possibly based on CRISPR) Wastewater surveillance likely cannot replace large-scale diagnostic testing, but could "complement clinical surveillance by providing early signs of potential transmission for more active public health responses".

 Some argue that the best forms of prevention for natural nonsynthetic viruses would be stopping the viruses from spilling into humans in the first place, rather than trying to contain outbreaks.

 The German program InfectControl 2020 seeks to develop strategies for prevention, early recognition and control of infectious diseases.
 In one of its projects "HyFly" partners of industry and research work on strategies to contain chains of transmission in air traffic, to establish preventive countermeasures and to create concrete recommendations for actions of airport operators and airline companies.
 One approach of the project is to detect infections without molecular-biological methods during passenger screening.
 For this researchers of the Fraunhofer-Institut for cell therapy and immunology are developing a non-invasive procedure based on ion-mobility spectrometry (IMS).

 Incentives for countries to report new viruses may be important for sufficiently fast detection and for avoiding cover-ups.
 A global treaty proposed by the E.U. could address this issue.
-Rapid regional, possibly also national, capacities in terms of e.g. means, mobile laboraties or diagnostics, personnel, technologies, financial insurances and coordination may also be important.
+Rapid regional, possibly also national, capacities in terms of e.g. means, mobile laboratories or diagnostics, personnel, technologies, financial insurances and coordination may also be important.